junk0211110/microcosm/README.md

 $ git push
 ```

 *If you'd like to deploy your site elsewhere, it's packaged in the dist/ folder.
-It's always minfied and up to date!
+It's always uglified and up to date!
 Just copy & paste whenever you're ready.*

 ## Need some inspiration?